OleJoik/erech/README.md

 Named after the **Stone of Erech**, the ancient Númenórean relic upon which oaths were sworn and long-awaited reckoning was called, this library is built for readability and expressiveness, helping you write tests that read like plain English — with the flowing elegance of Elvish.
-No more tests written in plain python, written with repetetive cryptic dictionary attribute references in the tongue of Mordor (which we will not utter here).
+No more tests written in plain python, with repetetive cryptic dictionary references in the tongue of Mordor (which we will not utter here).
 Just as Isildur once bound oathbreakers at the Stone of Erech with a curse that echoed through the ages, your tests are bound to declare their intent — and to stand accountable.

 ## Features